cuiyongbo/hello-world/my_wiki/millitary_terms.rst

 | mass grave [万人坑]
 | Definition: a pit dug in the ground to receive a large number of corpses.
 |
+| guild
+| Definition: a medival association of craftmen or merchants, often having considerable power.
+| Definition: an association of people for mutual aid or the pursuit of a common goal.
+| Usage: The Screen Actors Guild. [电影演员协会]
+|
 | medieval [中世纪]
 | Definition: relating to the Middle Ages (about AD 1000 to AD 1450).
 | Usage: A medieval castle.